st10245621/WheelGame/README.md

-Based on your current **project structure** and the provided code, here’s a tailored **README.md** file.
-This README follows **Silicon Valley best practices**, giving contributors clear instructions based on your current setup.

----

 # 🎡 Wheel Game

 A **WPF-based wheel spinning game** that offers an engaging experience with animations, confetti, and sound effects.
 Players predict the outcome of a spin, and if they guess correctly, they win double the prize!
 The confetti animation makes winning even more exciting.